pmnoxx/reshade-display-commander/README.md

 Note: Applying window operations from the main thread can crash some apps.
 This addon performs them on a background thread.

+**⚠️ Version Requirement**: This addon requires ReShade 6.5.1+ (nightly builds) and depends on features coming in ReShade 6.5.2+.
+Stable ReShade releases are not yet compatible.

 -Latest builds:
 -- x64: [display_commander.addon64](../../releases/latest/download/display_commander.addon64)
 -- x86: [display_commander.addon32](../../releases/latest/download/display_commander.addon32)